PulseWaves/Specification/specification.rst

   This value specifies the number of entries in the lookup table.
 This will be typically 256, 1024, 4096, or 65536.

 Unit of Measurement:
-  An enumeration of what the entries measure (still needs to be defined).
+  An enumeration of what the entries measure (0 = undefined, 1 = intensity correction, 2 = range correction).

 Data Type:
   Must be set to 8 indicating data of type float.